-Doreen started working for the East Cassia and West Cassia Soil and Water Conservation Districts in February 1993, being with the districts now for over 25 years.
-(Yes, she started back when we kept address cards in file boxes and when computers were new and we still used electric typewriters for many tasks.)
+Doreen started working for the East Cassia and West Cassia Soil and Water Conservation Districts in February 1993, being with the districts now for over 30 years.

-Her greatest accomplishments have been managing the Idaho State FFA and 4-H Land & Soil Evaluation Career Development Event and working with the Mini-Cassia Direct Seed & Cover Crop Project (with focus on the CIG grant, working with the committee, and organizing Educational Tours and Workshops.
+Her greatest accomplishments have been managing the Idaho State FFA and 4-H Land & Soil Evaluation Career Development Event and working with the Mini-Cassia Direct Seed & Cover Crop Project with focus on the CIG grant, working with the committee, and organizing Educational Tours and Workshops.
+She works extensively on the district website.
 She managed the Seedling Tree sale for many years, working with landowners and giving school presentations where she became known as "The Tree Lady".

-East Cassia and West Cassia District Financial Manager
+East Cassia and West Cassia District Project Assistant

 Megan began working for East & West Cassia in 2011.
 Her work has included all office administrative work including finances and Quick Books, board meetings, and office business and records.
-She now focuses on finances and taxes for the districts and administration of the seedling tree sale.
+She now focuses on the seedling tree sale.